 Take your time researching potential image editing services.
 Look for reviews, testimonials, and portfolios.
 Ensure that the service provider has experience relevant to your project type, whether it’s e-commerce, portrait editing, or creative retouching.

-3. Skipping the Test Phase
+3. A Common Image Editing Mistake — Skipping the Test Phase

 Before committing to a long-term contract or large project, always request a small test edit.
 This allows you to assess the quality of work, the turnaround time, and how well the editor understands your requirements.